 Principles of a processor.
 Von Neumann computer.
 Data types, formats and coding.
 Instructions, formats, coding and addressing, instruction set architecture.
 VHDL models of algorithms and subsystems.
 Pipelining.
 Arithmetic and logic operations.
-Sequencer: basic function, hard-wired and microprogram implementation.
+Controller: basic function, hard-wired and microprogram implementation.
 Memories: types, organization, control.
 Memory hierarchy, cache memory.
 Peripheral units, buses and bus control.
 Performance evaluation.
 Reliability of computer systems.
-Introduction to modern processors and parallel architectures.
+Introduction to parallel architectures.

 Language of instruction